plone/cookiecutter-zope-instance/README.rst

     The old recipe uses python string templates and is not very intuitive to write and maintain.

 Idea
-    `cockiecutter <https://cookiecutter.readthedocs.io>`_ is a widespread utility to create text-based code and configuration file-system structures.
+    `cookiecutter <https://cookiecutter.readthedocs.io>`_ is a widespread utility to create text-based code and configuration file-system structures.
     Let's utilize it's power and wrap it with a thin package to simplfy it's usage and add minor features needed for out use case.